 Venture out of your comfort zone

 By “new” I’m not necessarily talking about a new product.
 New can mean a process that’s been around for years, but you just discovered it.
-New is a tool used in other industries, but with a little tweaking it can create a niche market for you in the decorative arena.
+It can also be a tool used in other industries, but with a little tweaking it can create a niche market for you in the decorative arena.
 New is attending a class at one of the trade shows or signing up for training from one of your distributors instead of just walking the aisles.
 Don’t wait for something new to come to you.
 Seek it out and gain the benefits.

-The decorative concrete industry was born out of innovation created at all levels.
-When was the last time you stepped outside your comfort zone and looked at a new process or product?
+The decorative concrete industry came out of innovation created at all levels.
+When was the last time you were outside your comfort zone and looked at a new process or product?
 Consistency is important and I preach you should “be an expert at what you do.”
 But I also want to emphasize that you shouldn’t get so caught up in routine that before you know it, innovation and “new” are foreign or, worse yet, something to fear.